PlutoZhang/Zowe-docs/topics/mvd-instsetupeverythingonzos.md

     -   [Verifying port number availability](mvd-instverifyportnumavailable.md)

 2. To obtain the installation media, follow the instructions in [Obtain the Project Giza installation media](installing.md).
-3. Navigate to the `scripts/zlux` directory and run `zlux-install-script.sh`
+3. Navigate to the `scripts/zlux` subdirectory of the Project Giza contents directory and run `zlux-install-script.sh`
-4. If you need to specify a port number other than the default \(8542\) for `zssPort` in `zluxserver.json`, complete these steps:
-    1. Navigate to the `zlux-example-server/config directory`: `cd zlux-example-server/config`.
-    2. Edit `zluxserver.json` to assign the appropriate number to `zssPort`.
-    3. Save the changes to `zluxserver.json`.
 5. Upon startup, the Giza Node server loads the `zluxserver.json` configuration file \(from `zlux-example-server/deploy/instance/ZLUX/serverConfig/zluxserver.json\`).
 The JSON configuration file adheres to a specific structure, as shown in the following figure:

     ```